alexandr-g/alex-blog/content/posts/2019-11-30/index.md

 ## Creating a custom context

-In order to create a custom context we'll need to import `createContext` from React.
+To create a custom context, we'll need to import `createContext` from React.

 ```javascript
 import { createContext } from 'react'
 ```

-Let's create and name our context with initial state and the handler.
+Let's create and name our context with an initial state and the handler.

 ```javascript
 const SidebarContext = createContext({